tylertitsworth/5th-age-srd/Classes/Wizard.md

 Recharge 11+ after battle

-Free action to cast, when an attack hits your AC.
+Free Action to cast, when an attack hits your AC.

 **Effect:** The attacker must reroll the attack.
 You must accept the new result.